Best Luxury Hotels in Japan | Park Hyatt, Aman, Ritz-Carlton

 Location: Kamogawa riverside, near geisha district

-This 123-room property sits on the historic Kamogawa riverbank with rates from ¥180,000 per night (Deluxe Room).
+This property offers 134 guest rooms and suites overlooking the Kamogawa River, with rates from ¥180,000 per night (Deluxe Room).
 Each suite features a private garden or balcony.
 The Michelin-recommended restaurant serves Kyoto kaiseki, and the property offers geisha-led cultural experiences.
 Signature: private onsen suite bookings with kaiseki dinners.

 Best for: Cultural immersion, honeymoons, Kyoto specialists.